Avaiga/taipy-doc/docs/manuals/reference/index.md

    - [`taipy`](pkg_taipy.md): The main package of Taipy.

-   - [`taipy.core`](pkg_taipy.core/index.md): The package providing the functionality for data access, Scenarios and Pipelines definition and task execution.
+   - [`taipy.core`](pkg_taipy.core/index.md): The package providing the functionality for data access, Scenarios and Sequences definition and task execution.

    - [`taipy.gui`](pkg_taipy.gui/index.md): The package dedicated to Graphical